ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_and_classification.md

 1. An interaction is the product of two single predictor variables implying a non-additive effect.

-2. Suppose in your model you have two predictors $X$and$Y$, a model having interaction term can be expressed as:
+2. Suppose in your model you have two predictors $X $ and$Y$, a model having interaction term can be expressed as:

 $$

 \beta_0 + \beta_1X + \beta_2Y + \beta_3XY

 $$

 The last term $\beta_3XY$  represents an interaction between these two predictors.